ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 ### What’s a delegate again?

-A delegate is like an elected representative. $ARB token holders can delegate their voting power to delegates.
+A delegate is like an elected representative. $ARB token holders can delegate their voting power to anyone they choose.

 ### Why would I want to become a delegate?